dcarr178/Vintage-HOA-CCRs/Bylaws.md

 ##### Section 2.1 Annual Meetings

-The first annual meeting of the Members shall be held within one (1) year from the date of incorporation of the Association, and each subsequent regular meeting of the Members shall be held on the second Thursday of each March, at the hour of 7:30 o'clock P.M. at the Property or some reasonable location in Utah County, Utah or on such other annual date and time fixed by the Board of Trustees.
-If the day for the annual meeting of the Members is a legal holiday, the meeting will be held at the same hour on the first day following which is not a legal holiday.
+The annual meeting of the Members shall be held on such date and time fixed by the Board of Trustees.

 ##### Section 2.2 Special Meetings